jethomas2020/javascript-challenge/README.md

     Used a date form in our HTML document and wrote JavaScript code that will listen for events and search through the date/time column to find rows that match user input.

+    The user will enter the date they are interested in to search for UFO sightings and click the "Filter Table" button, and the results will display.

 ----------------------

    Level 2: Multiple Search Categories